1andyhopper/nita/docs/step-by-step-nita-project.md

 To create a zip file for your project, follow these steps:

-1. **Organize Your Files**: Make sure your project directory includes all required files:
+1. **Organise Your Files**: Make sure your project directory includes all required files:
    - `project.yaml`
    - Any other playbooks, scripts, and templates referenced in the  `project.yaml`.